 Applications designed using the features in the present document may require methods to ensure data confidentiality, data integrity, and data sender validation, or any subset of these.
-Requirements for these mechanisms are defined in clause 11.

 4.9 Multiple card

 One event and a set of proactive commands are supplied to monitor and control Card x behaviour.